toyxyz/toyxyz_tools/README.md

   Background : Specifies the color to fill in the background if the input image has an alpha channel.
 It's more effective to use a color that contrasts with the color of the object.

   Upscale_tile : Specifies the tile size to use for normal map upscaling.
 If you lack vram, use a lower value.
 If it's 0, no tiles are used.

+  Detail_mult : enhances the detail of the surface.
+Too high values make the image flat.
+Add 0.01 each.

+  Detail_blur/Blur_sigma : GaussianBlur for detail.

+  Detail_RGB : Specifies the RGB ratio to convert the original image to grayscale for detail.
+Red is black when R is 0.

   Use color texture : Specifies whether to apply color texture to the mesh.
 White is used when disabled.